TheRapplers/back-end-exam/README.md

 # Back-end developer programming exam

 ## Objectives
-- Create a simple To-do list application that's is viewable as website.
+- Create a simple To-do list application with a clean responsive UI interface.
-- You may choose any programming languages and database platform that your are most comfortable to use.
+- You may choose any programming languages and database platform that your are most comfortable to use but it will be better if you use MERN stack.

 ## Use cases
 As a user,